saymedia/css-standards/README.md

 * Use `$variables` whenever possible, especially for repeated colors and numbers.
 This creates a single source of truth for faster updates.

-* Don’t declare Z-index values as raw numbers.
+* Don’t declare z-index values as raw numbers.
 Instead, use a Sass list of z-indexes and a function to retrieve named z-index values.
 This makes it easy to adjust the stacking order or add new values. ([learn more](https://www.smashingmagazine.com/2014/06/sassy-z-index-management-for-complex-layouts/))

 * Don’t override styles for one module inside another.
 Modules, by definition, should be self-contained.
 Use a module modifier instead.
 This avoids any cross-contamination and specificity problems, and the new modifier can be reused elsewhere. ([learn more](http://simurai.com/blog/2015/05/11/nesting-components))